 Why is my color darker than it was the first time my color was applied?
 My hair is feeling dull and lifeless but I’m not changing anything!
 What’s happening to my hair color?

-The main cause of hair color that gets progressively darker over repeated applications is in the application itself.
-That is, many people make the mistake of coloring their entire head each time they color.
+The main cause of hair color appearing progressively darker over repeated applications is in the application of the dye itself.
+That is, many people make the mistake of coloring their entire head of hair each time they color.
 Not only do you not need to do this, you don’t want to do this, either.
-The mid-lengths and ends of your hair are typically more porous than your roots and new growth, particularly if they have been previously colored.
-This is why the mid-lengths and ends tend to soak up the color faster and deeper than the hair at the roots.
-Over time, this leads to hair color that is darker than you may want, and possibly dull.
+Whether you have blonde hair or dark hair, the mid-lengths and ends are typically more porous than your roots and new growth, particularly if they have been previously colored.
+This is why the mid-lengths and ends tend to soak up the color faster and deeper than the dyed hair at the roots.
+Over time, this leads to hair color that is darker than you may want, and possibly dull or faded.

-If you need to touch up your roots but also want to refresh your color and add vibrancy and shine, we recommend what we like to call “the perfect pair”—that’s using permanent color and a gloss together.
-Simply touch up your roots with your permanent color and use a gloss on your mid-lengths and ends.
+If you need to touch up your roots but also want to refresh your color and add vibrancy and shine, we recommend what we like to call “The Perfect Pair”—the combination of permanent color at your roots and a semi-permanent gloss to refresh the color on your mid-lengths and ends.
 This is actually what most colorists do in salons when you get your color done.
-Want to see how?
-It’s easy.
-Here’s a video tutorial to show you how it’s done.
+Want to see how you can do it yourself and become an at-home hair care expert?
+Here’s a video tutorialto show you how it’s done.